Morphisms of Neural Codes: Introduction

 \section{Introduction}

-A \emph{combinatorial code} or \emph{neural code} is a subset of the Boolean lattice $2^{[n]}$.
-In this paper our goal is to define a notion of morphism between combinatorial codes.
-Our primary motivation is the study of convex codes, which is described below.
-However, morphisms are defined wholly independent of convex codes, and we hope that they may provide a novel perspective on other problems as well.
-We do not explore further applications in this paper, but a hint of them is given in Conjecture \ref{conj:intcomplete} which posits that every intersection complete code (i.e. intersection-closed family) is the image of a simplicial complex under a morphism.

-Elements of a code are called \emph{codewords}.
+Groundbreaking experimental work in \cite{okeefe} showed that certain hippocampal neurons in rats were active primarily in a convex subset of the animal's environment.
+Such neurons are called \emph{place cells}, and may be thought of as encoding a ``cognitive map" of an animal's environment.
+Understanding and characterizing the possible firing patterns of place cells is an important task: not only can it help analyze hippocampal data, it can also help determine whether or not other areas of the brain use similar coding systems.
+In this paper we introduce a notion of morphism between combinatorial codes in order to understand the relationships between different firing patterns, and supplement the mathematical tools used to characterize them.

+To model the activity of place cells we use a \emph{combinatorial code} or \emph{neural code}, which is simply a subset of the Boolean lattice $2^{[n]}$.
+The indices in $[n]\od \{1,2,\ldots n\}$ are called \emph{neurons}, and elements of a code are called \emph{codewords}.
+Each codeword records a set of neurons which fire concurrently.
 Codewords will be written without brackets when it does not introduce ambiguity.
 For example, we will write 124 for $\{1,2, 4\}$.
 Given a collection $\U = \{U_1,\ldots, U_n\}$ of subsets of a set $X$ we can form the \emph{code of $\U$ in $X$}, defined as where by convention the empty intersection is $X$.
 Informally, $\code(\U, X)$ records the ``regions" cut out by the sets $U_i$.
 The set $X$ is called the \emph{ambient space} and the collection $\U$ is called a \emph{realization} of $\code(\U,X)$.
+The set $U_i$ is called the \emph{receptive field} corresponding to neuron $i$.

-If a code $\C$ has a realization consisting of convex open sets in a space $X \subseteq \R^d$, then $\C$ is called a \emph{convex code}.
+If a code $\C$ has a realization consisting of convex open sets in a convex open space $X \subseteq \R^d$, then $\C$ is called a \emph{convex code}.
 The figure below shows a convex realization of the code $\C = \{123, 12, 23, 2, 3, \emptyset\}$.
 The region which gives rise to the codeword 23 is highlighted.

-If a code $\C$ is convex, we can ask for its \emph{minimal embedding dimension}, the smallest $d$ such that $\C$ has a realization in a space $X\subseteq \R^d$.
+If a code $\C$ is convex, we can ask for its minimal \emph{open embedding dimension}, the smallest $d$ such that $\C$ has a convex open realization in a convex open space $X\subseteq \R^d$.
 This will be denoted as $\mindim(\C)$.

-The study of convex codes was originally motivated by neuroscientific problems.
-In this context, the literature often refers to a combinatorial code as a \emph{neural code}.
-We will view the problem from a purely mathematical standpoint, and thus do not use the adjective ``neural" when referring to codes.
-However, some of our terminology reflects neuroscientific origins.
-The sets $U_i$ in a realization are sometimes called \emph{receptive fields}, and the indices in $[n]$ may be referred to as \emph{neurons}.